 The CX Swiss Military 20,000 Feet will be produced in a limited number of 1000 pieces in four different dial colors — silver, black carbon, blue or yellow — at a recommended price of €2998 including 19 percent VAT.

-UPDATE: Watch this video with a real life test explosion:
+UPDATE: Here is a video with a real-life test explosion:

 Impressive, isn’t it?